stonar96/RayTraceAntiXray/README.md

 # RayTraceAntiXray
-Paper plugin for server-side async ray tracing to hide ores that are exposed to air using Paper Anti-Xray engine-mode 1.
+Paper plugin for server-side async multithreaded ray tracing to hide ores that are exposed to air using Paper Anti-Xray engine-mode 1.
 ## How to install
 * Download and install [Paper](https://papermc.io/downloads) 1.16.5.
 * Enable [Paper Anti-Xray](https://gist.github.com/stonar96/ba18568bd91e5afd590e8038d14e245e) in engine-mode 1.